juicedata/juicefs/docs/en/reference/how_to_setup_metadata_engine.md

 ### Troubleshooting

 The JuiceFS client connects to PostgreSQL via SSL encryption by default.
-If an error `pq: SSL is not enabled on the server` is returned, it means that SSL is not enabled on the database.
-You can enable SSL encryption for PostgreSQL according to your own business scenario, or you can disable it by adding a parameter to the metadata URL Validation.
+If you encountered an error saying `pq: SSL is not enabled on the server`, you need to enable SSL encryption for PostgreSQL according to your own business scenario, or you can disable it by adding a parameter to the metadata URL Validation.

 ```shell
 $ juicefs format --storage s3 \